dariahervieux/dariahervieux.github.io/_posts/2019-03-18-spring-MVC-exception-handling.md

 `BasicErrorController` is wired to '/error' view by default.
 If there is no customized 'error' view in the application, in case of an exception thrown from any controller, the user lands to `/error` whitelabel page, filled with information by BasicErrorController.

-## Error page
+## Error page customization

-To sum up, Spring MVC' default error page is `/error`.
+As we saw earlier, Spring MVC' default error page is `/error`.
 Default controller behind `/error` endpoint is `BasicErrorController`.
 Let's look how we can customize error handling.

-## Customizing global error handler
+### Customizing global error handler

 `BasicErrorController` is a basic error controller rendering `ErrorAttributes`.
 It can either render an html page or provide a serialized `ErrorAttributes` object.